Rapigo/rsgurjar.github.io/_pages/teaching.md

 ## Lead, Graduate Quantitaitve Methods Center, UC Riverside

-- Basic Quantitative Methods for Finance    (for MBA, Masters in Finance, MS in Financial Analytics, Fall'2024)
+- Basic Quantitative Methods for Finance  (for MBA, Masters in Finance, MS in Financial Analytics, Fall 2024)
 - High-dimensional Statistics : Making Sense of Big Data (for PhDs and MS students, Fall 2024)
 - Non-parametric Regressions : Inferences and Implementation in R (for PhDs and MS students,  Winter 2025)
 - Macroeconomics and Time Series Econometrics  (for Grad students,  Winter 2025)